The Night of San Juan

 On 23rd June we will light up the night of Donostia

 The people of Donostia are getting ready to welcome in the summer!
-After so many rainy days, we are desperate to celebrate this magical night.
+After so many rainy days, we are desperate to celebrate this magical night, although this year we will have to do it in an atypical way.

 The 23rd June is one of my favourite times of the year.
 It’s such a magical and mysterious night.